nim-ka/aoc_n64/README.md

 # Super Mario 64

-This repo contains a full decompilation of Super Mario 64 (J) and (U).
+This repo contains a full decompilation of Super Mario 64 (J), (U), and (E).
 The source and data have been decompiled but complete naming and documentation all of the code and data is still a work in progress.
-Decompiling the (E) ROM is also an ongoing effort.
+Decompiling the Shindou ROM is also an ongoing effort.

 It builds the following ROMs: